 It has not been scientifically proven that certain sex positions are more effective than others.
 Sperm travels to the cervix regardless of position but sperm may swim more effectively if gravity is working in its favor.
 Do whatever position feels right, then lay down after sex or finish in a position that won’t pull sperm away from the cervix.

 Myth 3: Does having sex every day increase pregnancy?

 The New England Journal of Medicine found that sex every day only slightly increases pregnancy when compared to sex every other day.
 Men that have a normal sperm count will not see a decrease the sperm concentration if having sex every day.
 This is great news for couples trying to conceive.
 Both findings allow couples to relax and have sex on their schedule, without concern of reducing conception odds.

-Myth 4: Is it better to have sex in the morning?
+Myth 4: Is it better to have sex at a certain time of day?